US stocks gain ground while bond market signals caution

 AP Business Writer

-The energy sector also rose as U.S. crude oil prices jumped 4.9% in a reversal from Tuesday’s slump.
-Exxon Mobil is up 3.2%.
+The energy sector also rose as U.S. crude oil prices jumped 5.2% in a reversal from Wednesday’s slump.
+Exxon Mobil is up 3.5%.

 Major indexes are on track for weekly gains in what has been turbulent trading over the last several months.